• Skip to primary navigation

 Instructions

-2. Line a muffin pan with 10 muffin liners, set aside.
+2. Line a muffin pan with 10 cupcake liners (paper or silicone) and set aside.

 4. Add in dry ingredients (cassava flour, pea protein, sweetener, pumpkin spice, baking soda and salt) and whisk until smooth.

-5. Pour about ¼ cup batter into each muffin slot, making 10 muffins.
+5. Pour about ¼ cup batter into each muffin slot, filling them just over half way.

 Did you make this recipe?